nazumaJP27/pygameGhoulsNGhosts/README.md

 - Displays the player's name, score, hordes cleared, enemies defeated, power level, speed level, and kills with various weapons.

-- Also shows the elapsed time of the game session, measured using the `count_time()` function.
+- It also shows the elapsed time of the game session, measured using the `count_time()` function.

 #### 5. Leaderboard Display: